 During the war, the 761st participated in four major Allied campaigns including the Battle of the Bulge, the last major German World War II campaign on the Western Front.
 Germany’s defeat in this battle is widely credited with turning the tide of the war towards an Allied victory.
-Now, Black Panther star Michael B. Jordan will be producing a movie about the unit’s exploits called The Liberators.

 Although the U.S. military would remain heavily segregated until 1948, men of all races around the country volunteered for service when Pearl Harbor was attacked in 1941.
 Black enlistees were generally diverted to segregated units and divisions, mostly in combat support roles.
-However, there were units of African American soldiers—like World War II’s Tuskegee Airmen and the 761st Tank Battalion—who played significant roles in military operations.
+However, there were units of African American soldiers—like World War II’s Tuskegee Airmen and the 761st Tank Battalion—that played significant roles in military operations.

-This majority-black military unit was known by the nickname “Black Panthers” in reference to the the panther patches they wore on their uniforms.
+This majority-Black military unit was known by the nickname “Black Panthers” in reference to the the panther patches they wore on their uniforms.
 Whether the name or the patch—which sported the slogan “Come Out Fighting”—came first is anyone’s guess.
 (Some have speculated they received the moniker because they were using German Panzer-kampf-wagens, aka Panther tanks.
 However records indicate that the 761st used Sherman and Stuart tanks).

 “Men, you’re the first Negro tankers to ever fight in the American Army.
 I would never have asked for you if you weren’t good.
 I have nothing but the best in my Army.
 I don’t care what color you are as long as you go up there and kill those Kraut sons of bitches.
-Everyone has their eyes on you and is expecting great things from you … Don’t let them down and damn you, don’t let me down!”
+Everyone has their eyes on you and is expecting great things from you… Don’t let them down and damn you, don’t let me down!”

 In May 1945, the Black Panthers were part of the Allied forces who liberated Gunskirchen, a subcamp of the Mauthausen concentration camp.
 One woman liberated by the unit, 17-year old Sonia Schreiber Weitz, described the soldier who saved her in the poem, “The Black Messiah”:

-A black GI stood by the door
+A Black GI stood by the door

-(I never saw a black before)
+(I never saw a Black before)